(photo by Kasey Cox)

 “What strikes you from the first time you listen is the crafty, prominent sounding deep slide sounds in all the songs.
 A sound in the opening song "People do Blues" which resembles Mark Knopfler's "Money for Nothing" and a beautiful instrumental sound midway in the cd "Bodhi Surfing" is a similar approach.” - Ron Bervoets, Rootstime.be, Belgium

 “That the man (guitar / slide) knows what he is doing is underlined with bravado on "I Just Got the News", "Chasing My Tail" with its beautiful country blues ode to "Mississippi" RL Burnside and "That's My Mom" (dedicated to his mother on her 80th birthday).” - Francois Braeken, Bealestreet.be, Belgium

 2011 also saw Jeff release 2 guitar instrumental singles, entitled Max and the Squirrel and Mind the Time.
 And near the end of 2013 he released a guitar instrumental rendition of the Christmas classic Oh Holy Night.

-Presently Jeff is working on 2 additional album projects planned for 2014 release; a blues album and a Christmas album.
-He continues to perform regularly, in and around the Vancouver area along with a host of talented musical friends, who have included Kevin Rintoul (bass & vocals), Brian Dierks (drums & vocals), Clyde Griffith (congas), Phil Howell (bass & vocals), Stephen Berne (drums), Vince Iormetti (drums), Al Fauteux (bass), Dave Fauteux (drums)... in various band combinations.
-Currently he performs regularly with a blues trio known as WYATT BERNE and HOWELL with Stephen Berne (drums) and Phil Howell (bass & vocals).
+Jeff continues to perform regularly, in and around the Vancouver area along with a host of talented musical friends, who have included Kevin Rintoul (bass & vocals), Brian Dierks (drums & vocals), Clyde Griffith (congas), Phil Howell (bass & vocals), Stephen Berne (drums), Vince Iormetti (drums), Al Fauteux (bass), Dave Fauteux (drums)... in various band combinations.
+Currently he performs in the blues trio Jeff Wyatt & the Wreckin' Crew, with a solid rhythmn section consisting of Phil Howell (bass & vocals) and Vince Iormetti (drums).

 For more details on live performances see the Shows page.